Whenever our team discusses B2B content marketing, we split into two opposing camps: the “Just SEO” camp and the “Content Strategy” camp.

 Unlike in B2C, your customers don’t just merely add items to their cart and then forget to complete the purchase.
 There are two types of prospects you have to recapture:

 No-shows.
 They are the prospects you spoke to and scheduled an appointment with, but they never showed up for the meeting.
-When recovering no-shows, you must rely on strategically placed follow-up emails to recapture their attention or at least get any kind of response from them.
+When recovering no-shows, you must rely on strategically placed follow-up emails to recapture their attention or at least get any kind of response from them, even if it's a negative response.

 Lost prospects.
 These are prospects who jumped off at the mid-funnel stage or earlier without making any conclusion.
 They can be followed up with blog updates and case studies (if they subscribed to your blog), free ebooks, tutorials or reports.
 It’s also possible to reignite your prospects via social media by inviting them to participate in surveys or AMAs.